-What I’d like to do first in this two part series is to quickly review FM/CFS.
-Then, in part II I will discuss treatment options.
+What I’d like to do first in this two part series is to explain Fibromyalgia and Chronic Fatigue Syndrome from a Functional Medicine Perspective.
+Then, in part II I will discuss functional medicine treatment options for fibromyalgia.

 So, what exactly are Fibromyalgia and Chronic Fatigue Syndrome (FM/CFS)?

 In the late 1800’s, Chronic Fatigue Syndrome was known as neurasthenia, which literally means ‘weak nerves.’
 Teddy Roosevelt developed this condition and was advised to withdraw from the business of society and into the serenity of nature, later to regain his vigor and return to his active life.
-There is considerable overlap with so-called ‘adrenal fatigue’ due to both having HPAG Axis dysfunction, but CFS/FM is more global and includes ‘adrenal fatigue’ within its’ scope.
+There is considerable overlap with so-called ‘adrenal fatigue’ due to both having HPAG Axis dysfunction, but Fibromyalgia and Chronic Fatigue Syndrome is more global and includes ‘adrenal fatigue’ within its’ scope.